 Although much of the document pertains to infections other than skin/skin structure and bone/joint, I still feel it is important to list those points from the Executive Summary that could have direct impact on a lower extremity infection practice.
 With all of the new IDSA Guidelines, the required format is “question, answer, evidence summary.”
 I will pick out parts of those that apply to our practice and would ask that you please read the entire document for the complete picture.
 As you would expect, I will not resist adding my two cents.
 My comments will appear in italics.

 Question I: What is the management of skin and soft tissue infections in the era of community-associated MRSA?

 1. For a cutaneous abscess, I&D is the primary treatment.
 For simple abscesses or boils, I&D alone is likely to be adequate.
 I have covered this subject in the past.
-The treatment of a CA-MRSA simple (usually defined as <5 cm in diameter) abscess is I&D. There is essentially no evidence that adjunctive antibiotics are warranted.
+The treatment of a CA-MRSA simple (usually defined as

 2. Antibiotic therapy is recommended for abscesses associated with the following conditions: severe or extensive disease (e.g., involving multiple sites of infection), or rapid progression in presence of associated cellulitis, signs and symptoms of systemic illness, associated comorbidities or immunosuppression, extremes of age, abscess in an area difficult to drain (e.g., face, hand and genitalia), associated septic phlebitis, and lack of response to incision and drainage alone.
 This point is valuable in that it actually spells out those conditions in which one should consider antibiotics adjunctive to the I&D.